We decided to leave AWS

-Because of the earlier difficulties, we took a step-back and analyzed our architecture to see if it’s really dependent on AWS:
+Because of the earlier difficulties, we took a step back and analyzed our architecture to see if it’s really dependent on AWS:

 we used CloudWatch for monitoring and log management and CloudWatch is a very good solution to centralize and manage logs.
 Its pricing is also very attractive.
 However we don’t have to be in AWS to use CloudWatch.
 As the logs are sent asynchronously, using CloudWatch from another cloud doesn’t affect performance.
-In addition some new log services are quite promising and we’d love to give them a try.
+Also some new log services are quite promising and we’d love to give them a try.

 we used S3 to upload files, at the time of writing only for user profile pictures.
 Writing to S3 is not frequent so same as for CloudWatch, we can use S3 from another cloud.
 Both S3 and Cloudwatch are disabled when self-hosting SimpleLogin so all components still fit on a single server.